multiversx/mx-docs/docs/sdk-and-tools/erdjs/erdjs-cookbook.md

 tx.setNonce(alice.nonce);
 ```

-Then, sign, broadcast `tx` and wait for its complection.
+Then, sign, broadcast `tx` and wait for its completion.

 ### Using `Interaction`, when the ABI is not available